IP-CAM/Opencart-v.3.x-Specials-Module-Extension/module/README.md

 # Enhanced Specials

 ## Description
-**Enhanced Specials** is an OpenCart extension allows to provide special discounts for product categories or manufacturers.
+**Enhanced Specials** is an OpenCart extension allows to provide percentage discounts on all products of a category or manufacturer.
 Compatible with OC 3.x.

 ## Features
+* Percentage special offer on:
-* Special discounts on all products belonging to a product category (and optionally to subcategories).
+    - all products of a category (and optionally to its subcategories).
-* Special discounts on all products belonging to a manufacturer.
+    - on all manufacturers products.
+* Different discounts for different customer groups.
 * Ability to set priority relative to native product specials.
 * Show active discounts in the lists of products and categories and in the product edit form.
-* Multi-store.
-* Does not modify system files (OCMOD and OC Events System).
+* Does not modify system files (OCMOD).

 ## Live demo
 * Module [settings](https://demo.ocmod.space/a/admin/index.php?route=extension/module/enhanced_specials).